SolaceSamples/solace-samples-mqtt/docs/_tutorials/request-reply.md

 ![]({{ site.baseurl }}/images/Request-Reply_diagram-2.png)

 The requestor must obtain the unique reply-to topic.
-Using Solace Message Routers, this can be accomplished by adding a subscription to the designated special topic `“$SYS/client/reply-to”`.
+Using Solace Messaging, this can be accomplished by adding a subscription to the designated special topic `“$SYS/client/reply-to”`.
 The reply-to topic is received asynchronously through callbacks.
 These callbacks are defined in MQTT by the `MqttCallback` interface.
 The same callback is also used to receive the actual reply message.
 In order to distinguish between the two messages we inspect the topic string provided in the `MqttCallback.messageArrived` method.

 ```java
 mqttClient.setCallback(new MqttCallback() {